 - Promote the Bridge Works exhibition to encourage visitors.

-- To keep the public updated regarding road works and maintenance issues, including planning for an upcoming refurbishment.
+- To keep the public updated regarding road works and maintenance issues, including during the multi-million pound refurbishment.

 - Support the trust’s engineering education initiative, including representation at exhibitions and events and promotion of materials in primary schools, fronted by Langdon the Lion.